TF2CommunityDiscord/TF2CommunityDiscord.github.io/faq/trading-101.md

 1. [Backpack.tf](https://backpack.tf): The bread and butter of trading, basically a necessity, this is where you buy and sell items, check prices, etc... important to get familiar with it.
 [Here's a cool video guide that will explain how to use it](https://youtu.be/cSyRlC4-GlE)
 2. [Scrap.tf](https://scrap.tf): Automated trading website that covers most basic necessities in a fast and simple way, it also houses some important things, like auctions, raffles, automated weapons buying/selling, and more.
-3. [Marketplace.tf](https://marketplace.tf): As mentioned in "What to buy to begin trading" marketplace.tf is the place to go when you want to spend real money for tf2 items, it's trustable, it's reliable and it's cheap.
+3. [Marketplace.tf](https://marketplace.tf): As mentioned in [“What to buy to begin trading”](#learn-what-to-buy-to-begin-trading) marketplace.tf is the place to go when you want to spend real money for TF2 items, it's trustable, it's reliable and it's cheap.
 4. [Mannco.store](https://mannco.store): The website, not the in-game store is very similar to marketplace.tf, compare prices between the 2 to find what's cheaper.

 ## Low tier trading: